belsrc/Combinify/README.md

 * Watch a collection of files
   * Add directory
   * Add single file
-  * Move file up or down order list
+  * Move file up or down watch list (Files are processed in order)
   * Remove file from watch list
 * Combine all watched files on file save
 * Combine and minify all watched files on file save